 Don’t be tempted to try and use the same content series to serve multiple purposes.
-This just dilutes the effectiveness of your efforts.
-Each series of content you deploy should target a single problem that is experienced by a narrow and well-defined group of people and which is solved by one of your products or services.
+Doing so will just dilute the effectiveness of your efforts.
+Each series of content you deploy should target a single problem that’s experienced by a narrow and well-defined group of people and which is solved by one of your products or services.

 If you have multiple products/services that solve the same problem, you should still have multiple content marketing streams.
 For example, if those products/services solve the same problem for different people, you’d have a content marketing series for each target market.

 If your products solve the same problem for the same target market, you’ll probably want to focus on cross-selling and up-selling customers once they’ve purchased one of the products/services.